sunil20051/D-FLIPDLOP-NEGEDGE/README.md

 **RESULTS**

-Thus To implement D flipflop using verilog and validating their functionality using their functional tables is implemented and the output is verified.
+Thus To implement D flipflop using verilog and validating their functionality using their functional tables is implemented and the output is verified.# D-FLIPDLOP-NEGEDGE